Armour-Geddon: Gameplay

 The player takes the side of the Sheltered ones trying to prevent the outsiders from shooting the cannon.
 This is possible only by collecting all five pieces of an ancient neutron bomb and dropping it on the hostile beam cannon.
 In addition to this, the player must defend the base from enemy attacks and gain time by destroying generators powering the beam weapon.

 There is a strategic view where player can allocate scientists to develop more effective weapons and engineers to manufacture them.
 In the 3D vehicle simulation, the player can pilot six different vehicles in the battlefield including heavy and light tanks, hovercraft, helicopters, fighters and bombers.

 Reception

 Computer Gaming World reviewed the game and stated that "Armour-Geddon does much to recommend itself to anyone looking for a well-balanced sim."
-1992 and 1994 surveys of science fiction games in Computer Gaming World gave the it two of five stars, writing that "it can be fun, but resembles a Chinese take-out restaurant, i.e. a half-hour later, you are hungry for something with substance".
+1992 and 1994 surveys of science fiction games in Computer Gaming World gave it two of five stars, writing that "it can be fun, but resembles a Chinese take-out restaurant, i.e. a half-hour later, you are hungry for something with substance".